dyprodg/monitoring-go/PROGRESS.md

 - ✅ API handler tests updated to include engine parameter

 ### Current Limitations
-- Only CPU and Memory metrics displayed (Disk/Network return 0)
-- Only CPU Stress action implemented
-- No event log yet (planned for Week 3, Day 5)
+- No event log yet (nice-to-have, not critical for MVP)
-- No active actions widget yet
+- No active actions widget yet (can add in Week 4)
-- Docker not set up yet (can defer to later)
+- Docker not set up yet (can defer to Week 4 or later)

 ### Performance Notes
 - Polling every 1s is working smoothly